tsyber1an/entgo-example/README.md

     generate.go
 ```

-those files should be kept without manual editing and every time you change something in your entities and you got an uprade of Ent, you will invoke `init` to overwrite those files ones more.
+Those files should be kept without manual editing and every time you change something in your entities and you got an uprade of Ent, you will invoke `init` to overwrite those files ones more.

 Tsyren Ochirov (c) 2021